August 7, 2020

-On Tuesday, November 3rd, all Middle and Upper School students and faculty in Grades 7 through 12 will return to the building, while the Lower School students will return home and resume the BWLOnline curriculum.
-Middle and Upper School students will then have full access to the building through the MLK weekend in January, which will allow for reduced class sizes and appropriate social distancing.
+On Tuesday, November 3rd, all Middle and Upper School students and faculty in Grades 7 through 12 will return to the building, while the Lower School students and Sixth Grade students will return home and resume the BWL Online distance learning curriculum.

 We are in deliberations about how extracurricular athletics will take shape over the 2020-21 academic year, given social distancing requirements and the need to coordinate with independent school athletic leagues.

 Independent schools will respond to the current challenges in various ways, based on many factors (building size, location of campus, age range of students).
-Our plan gives each age group the chance to connect socially for a two-month block before students are required to shift to distance learning.The equal time intervals should also provide flexibility in terms of vacation and travel plans, with some parents likely to continue working from home.
+Our plan gives each age group the chance to connect socially for two-month learning blocks, before students are required to shift to distance learning.The equal time intervals should also provide flexibility in terms of vacation and travel plans, with some parents likely to continue working from home.
 BWL's plan has been made with input from the city’s Office of Emergency Management and the Department of Health, as well as NYSAIS.
 Our goal, first and foremost, is the safety of the students, faculty, administration, staff and parents in the BWL community.